jostylr/pieceful-programming/src/core.md

 ## Run directive

 Each directive is fed in one at a time.
-The first argument is a directive name, the second is an array of arguments to feed in, and the third is tracking information which the parser generates and is used when rejecting.
+The first argument is a directive name, the second is an array of arguments to feed in.

 This is async as the directive may not exist at calling time.
 The promise should return the eventual function.